Oma's German Apple Cake Recipe

 - Extra apples?
 Make this buffet treat!

-- Add ½ to 1 tsp almond extract instead of or as well as the lemon juice.
+- Add ½ to 1 teaspoon almond extract instead of or as well as the lemon juice.

 - Brush hot sieved apricot jam over the apples right after the cake comes out of the oven.